1-day Sani Pass and Lesotho Birding Tour

 We leave very early in the morning (around 5:30) with a packed breakfast and lunch to ascend the Sani Pass by 4-wheel drive with a local guide.
 Before we ascend the pass we will keep a lookout as we drive through the grasslands below the pass for Denham’s Bustard, Ant-eating Chat, Grey Crowned Crane, and Secretarybird.
 At the lower elevations small patches of temperate forest and scrub will be searched for the sought-after Bush BlackcapDrakensberg Prinia, Chorister Robin-Chat, Swee Waxbill, and Brown-backed Honeybird.
 This habitat is soon replaced by Protea stands a little higher up, where Gurney’s Sugarbird and Malachite Sunbird occur alongside Ground Woodpecker, Red-throated Wryneck, Cape Rock Thrush, and Buff-streaked Chat.
 Small wetlands will be checked for Fan-tailed Grassbird, with Red-winged Francolin, Long-billed Pipit, Cape Grassbird, and Wailing Cisticola occurring in the nearby grasslands.

-At little higher up the large stands of trees will be investigated for Barratt’s Warbler, Drakensberg Prinia, Greater Double-collared Sunbird and a little higher up for Karoo Prinia.
+A little higher up the large stands of trees will be investigated for Barratt’s Warbler, Drakensberg Prinia and Greater Double-collared Sunbird.
 Above the tree-line Drakensberg Siskin and Drakensberg Rockjumper start to appear, as well as Bearded (Lammergeier) and Cape Vultures.
-Once we cross into the Kingdom of Lesotho the habitat consists of vast open plains with small scrubby bushes which hold Large-billed Lark, Fairy Flycatcher, Grey Tit, Layard’s Warbler (Tit-babbler), Sickle-winged Chat, Yellow Canary, Sentinel Rock Thrush, and Southern Bald Ibis.
+Once we cross into the Kingdom of Lesotho the habitat consists of vast open plains with small scrubby bushes which hold Large-billed Lark, Karoo Prinia, Fairy Flycatcher, Grey Tit, Layard’s Warbler (Tit-babbler), Sickle-winged Chat, Yellow Canary, Sentinel Rock Thrush, and Southern Bald Ibis.
 In summer we will search the grassy areas of the plateau for the range-restricted Mountain Pipit.

 Drakensberg birding toursAnother Drakensberg endemic; Drakensberg Rockjumper.